£305 Find Cheap Flights to China – Compare and Save

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to China, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from the United Kingdom to China, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 2 weeks before departure.
+To get a below-average price on a flight from the United Kingdom to China, you should book around 5 weeks before departure, which saves you about 17% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 8 weeks before departure.

 Which is the cheapest airport to fly into in China?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in China is Qingdao Jiaodong Intl Airport (TAO), with an average flight price of £295.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in China is Shenzhen Airport (SZX), with an average flight price of £361.

 Good to know - Cheap tickets to China